Tech-How/Light-Theme-for-YouTube-Music/README.md

 ## Manual Installation Instructions
 If [Userstyles.org](https://userstyles.org) isn't working for you, you can install the skin manually.
 - **Important:** Stylish is now charging a subscription to access their extension.
-Since this style works best with Stylish, you can download an old copy of the extension without the paywall [here.](https://mega.nz/file/LMdxlCJB#IU-kAcQ6efh4NRDoG3z1045I7MR9Z74rP2W9P12fHPs) In Chrome or Edge, uninstall the existing extension.
+If you've reached your style limit, you could download an old copy of the extension without the paywall [here.](https://mega.nz/file/LMdxlCJB#IU-kAcQ6efh4NRDoG3z1045I7MR9Z74rP2W9P12fHPs) In Chrome or Edge, uninstall the existing extension.
 Type chrome://extensions into the address bar.
 Enable developer mode and click **Load unpacked.** Choose the folder you downloaded that has the version number, and enjoy!
 1. Install the Stylish *[extension](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe)* (You can use other style managers, but they may cause style glitches and instructions will vary.)
 2. Right-click on the extension, and open the options page.
 3. Click 'Write new style'